thailand88/SaS-Det/README.md

 ## 📁 Dataset

 The dataset contains:
-- Multiple train drivers
+- Long-range railway imaging scenes
-- Multiple driving postures
+- Diverse small objects (typical railway scenario targets)
-- Multiple fatigue levels
+- Multi-scale and multi-degradation image samples
-- Long-duration continuous driving recordings
+- Annotated labels for small object detection

 > ⚠️ Due to privacy and institutional regulations, the dataset is **not publicly downloadable** at this stage.
 > Please contact the authors for academic collaboration.